 His visual art enacts a dialectic between white and black, between aesthetic and informational modalities.
 Resembling air-current data visualization, network structure diagrams, plumes of smoke from extinguished candles, a strange face in profile, his works are lodged between abstraction and representation.

 He recently received his doctorate from SUNY Buffalo where he Studied with David Felder.
 Additional instructors include Martin Iddon, Steven Takasugi, Pierluigi Billone, and Joshua Fineberg.
 His music has been performed in the United States and Europe and he has participated in many contemporary music festivals, including Composit, SICPP, and Darmstadt ferienkurse.
 He has collaborated with the Arditti Quartet, the JACK Quartet, the Mivos Quartet from whom he was awarded the Kanter prize, Ensemble Mise-En, percussionist Stephen Solook, cellist TJ Borden, flutist Michael Matsuno, percussionist Christian Smith, vocalist Jessie Downs, the Sotto Voce Vocal Collective, and the Nebula Ensemble.
-He has recently begun collaborating with video artist Olivia Ong Evans.
+He has recently begun collaborating with video artist Olivia Ong Evans and photographer Eric Weeks.

 More recent activities include programming and graphic design, and he writes as a music critic for the University of Cambridge's TEMPO.